vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Remember how we first introduced the concept of type clarification in the context of talking about negation?
 Let's turn back to that issue now.

-Recall that, in quantificational logic, we represent a negative statement using a negation operator, e.g. ¬(rāma descendent x).
+Recall that, in quantificational logic, we represent a negative statement using a negation operator, e.g. `¬Srp`.
 This is a *propositional* operator; i.e. it operates on a whole sentence, not a single term.
 But, as we mentioned at the beginning, there are no assertion level operations in the language of Navyanyāya.
 Instead, in order to express negative facts, we have to use a negation *type*.

 Near the end of the first section talking about clarification, we introduced the idea of positive and negative types based on a difference in how clarification and partitioning interact between the two.
 Specifically, whereas clarified positive types are partitioners of their unclarified counterparts; the directionality of the partitioning is transposed for negative types.
 In this case, the *unclarified* type is the partitioner of the clarified counterpart.
-Intuitively, this means that an unqualified negative assertion, e.g. "Rāma is not an ancestor", is a special case of a qualified negative assertion, e.g. "Rāma is not Kuru's ancestor".
+Intuitively, this means that an unqualified negative assertion, e.g. "Rāma is not a son", is a special case of a qualified negative assertion, e.g. "Rāma is not Pāṇḍu's son".

 By default, unanalyzable (i.e. primitive) Navya types have positive valence.
 In order to define a negative type, we build it out of a small set of primitive negative types.
 These objects are used to represent a variety of logical structures including intuitively 'negative' concepts like falsity and contradiction, but also less intuitively negative things like tense-modal operators (e.g, 'always', 'sometimes') and logical connectives like disjunction (i.e. 'or') and entailment.

-Here, we'll just focus on the two most fundamental type: the *pure negative* [अत्यन्ताभावः; atyantābhāvā\] and the *co-negative* [अन्योन्याभावः; anyonyābhāvāḥ].
+Here, we'll just focus on the two most fundamental type: the **pure negative** [अत्यन्ताभावः; atyantābhāvā\] and the **co-negative** [अन्योन्याभावः; anyonyābhāvāḥ].

 ####  Two-place and multi-place types

-Negative types are a special case of a broader category called two-place \[उभयनिष्ठः; ubhayaniṣṭhaḥ\] types.
+Negative types are a special case of a broader category called **two-place** [उभयनिष्ठः; ubhayaniṣṭhaḥ] types.
 Whereas any single instance of a normal 'one-place' type has just one basis, a two-place type involves two bases simultaneously.

 An example of this sort of type is a two-place relation.
-Let's define the word `production` \[उत्पत्तिः\] which refers to a relation of cause and effect between two objects.
-Note that although `production` involves both a cause and an effect (i.e., it's a two-place type), there is an asymmetry between how it relates to each one.
+Let's define the word `P` for 'production' [उत्पत्तिः] which refers to a relation of cause and effect between two objects.
+Note that although `P` involves both a cause and an effect (i.e., it's a two-place type), there is an asymmetry between how it relates to each one.
 We can have the production *of* smoke *by* fire.
 But, typically, not vice-a-versa.
 In other words, although a two-place type has two bases, it isn't realized the same way in each one.
-We'll refer to it's 'dominant' basis as its *substrate* \[अनुयोगि; anuyogi\] and the other as its *correlate* \[प्रतियोगि; pratiyogi\].
-So, `smoke` is the substrate of a `production` whose correlate is `fire`.
+We'll refer to it's 'dominant' basis as its **substrate** [अनुयोगि; anuyogi] and the other as its **correlate** [प्रतियोगि; pratiyogi].
+So, `s` (smoke) is the substrate of a `P` whose correlate is `f` (fire).

-Or, in Navyanyāya speak, using the unclarified types `अनुयोगि` \[anuyogi\] and `प्रतियोगि` \[pratiyogi\], which we'll represent with the greek letters `α` and `π`, respectively:
+Or, in Navyanyāya speak, using the operators `अनुयोगि` [anuyogi] and `प्रतियोगि` [pratiyogi], which we'll represent with the greek letters `α` and `π`, respectively:

 <div>
-(fireη πτ)κ (smokeη ατ)κ production <br>
+(fτ πλ)κ (sτ αλ)κ P <br>
 (वह्नि।निष्ठ प्रतियोगि।ता)क (धूम।निष्ठ अनुयोगि।ता)क उत्पत्तिः
 </div>
 {: .quote .example}
 Example (9.1.1)
 {: .examplecaption}

 Because expressions like (9.1.1) are somewhat clunky, Navyanaiyyayikas obey the following conventions to simplify the syntax (i.e. a bit of syntactic sugar).
-Given a word referring to a two-place type, e.g. `production`, when we say the basis of `production` (e.g. `उत्पत्ति।मान्`; `productionι`) we *just* refer to its substrate, unless `ιτ` is explicitly partitioned by `πτ` (as in Example 9.1.1).
+Given a word referring to a two-place type, e.g. `production`, when we say the basis of `production` (e.g. `उत्पत्ति।मान्`; `productionι`) we *just* refer to its substrate, unless `ιλ` is explicitly partitioned by `πλ` (as in Example 9.1.1).
 In addition, given a word referring to a two-place type, Naiyyayikas will use the instrumental [त्रितीया; tritīyā] case (sometimes, genitive [षष्ठी; ṣaṣṭhī]) to specify it's correlate.
 However, they can also use subordination syntax with the correlate as the subordinate member.

 So, (9.1.1) can also be expressed as:

 <div>
-fire:productionι smoke <br>
+fPι s <br>
 वह्नि।उत्पत्ति।मान् धूमः
 </div>
 {: .quote .example}
 Example (9.1.2)
 {: .examplecaption}

 Briefly on multi-place types: They're just extensions of two-place types with multiple correlates.
-In this case, to specify each correlate separately , Navyanaiyyāyikas use a syntax called *collation* \[द्वन्द्वः; dvandvaḥ\], typically represented by a *dvandva* compound with the whole thing either taking the appropriate case ending or being embedded in another compound.
+In this case, to specify each correlate separately , Navyanaiyyāyikas use a syntax called **collation** [द्वन्द्वः; dvandvaḥ], typically represented by a *dvandva* compound with the whole thing either taking the appropriate case ending or being embedded in another compound.
 We'll represent this similarly, but with ',' separating each element of the collation.

-The simplest example of a multi-place type is `pair` / `उभय` \[-dvaya-\] which is realized in a given basis if and only if each of its two correlates are also realized there.
+The simplest example of a multi-place type is `2` / `द्वय` \[-dvaya-\] which is realized in a given basis if and only if each of its two correlates are also realized there.

 One common use of a pair is to express the conjunction of two types, i.e. the 'and' operator:

 <div>
-(T,D)pairι p <br>
+p :: (T,D)2 <br>
-(ट,ड)उभय।वान् पः
+पे (ट,ड)द्वयम्
 </div>
 {: .quote .example}
 Example (9.1.3)